wavefrontHQ/docs/pages/doc/upgrade-and-purchase.md

 summary: Learn how to upgrade and purchase Wavefront from your trial version
 ---

 When you create a Wavefront account and register for the Wavefront trial version, your trial expires after a month.
-One of the options that we offer to Wavefront administrators, is to purchase Wavefront by themselves.
+One of the options that we offer to Wavefront Super Admin users, is to purchase Wavefront by themselves.
 Another option is to contact the Tanzu Observability by Wavefront sales team so that they guide you through the purchase process.
 For large commitments and more PPS, we strongly recommend the latter option.

 To purchase Wavefront, you must either have a VMware Cloud services account or create one during the purchase process.

 ## Purchase Wavefront

-An administrator or a Super Admin user can purchase Wavefront.
+A Super Admin user can purchase Wavefront.
 Before you buy, make sure that you understand the  Wavefront service ordering and pricing tiers.
 Billing depends on the amount of data, measured in points per second (PPS), that you send to Wavefront on a monthly basis.
 If you exceed the contracted rate, you will be charged for the usage above it (the overages).
 In any case, you do not lose any of your data.

 1. Click **Upgrade** on the banner showing how many days have left from your trial period.
 2. Review the Introduction screen and click **Next**.